The Creator of Nike

 He details the issues he faced in receiving loans and making payments.
 At some points in the book, I was pretty surprised his team was able to pull through considering everything happening at the firm.
 It’s a prime example showing us that where there is a will there’s a way.
 Despite the number of obstacles he faced, Knight found a way to overcome every hurdle.

 He constantly made decisions that determined the success of Nike.
 One of those decisions included switching his managers to roles based on their individual strengths.
-“Don’t tell people how to do things, tell them what to do and let them surprise you with their results”([tweetthis]“Don’t tell people how to do things, tell them what to do and let them surprise you”[/tweetthis]).
+“Don’t tell people how to do things, tell them what to do and let them surprise you with their results”(Tweet This).
 Knight lived by this quote and we see the outcome of his management style today.